truenas/middleware/docs/userguide/index.rst

 *   *nobody* is selected in the Guest account drop-down menu

-Once the AFP service has been started in Services → Control Services, Mac OS X users can connect to the AFP share by clicking Go → Connect to Server.
+Once the AFP service has been started in :menuselection:`Services --> Control Services`, Mac OS X users can connect to the AFP share by clicking
+:menuselection:`Go --> Connect to Server`.
 In the example shown in Figure 10.1b, the user has input *afp://* followed by the IP address of the FreeNAS® system.

-Click the Connect button.
+Click the "Connect" button.
 Once connected, Finder will automatically open.
 The name of the AFP share will be displayed in the SHARED section in the left frame and the contents of the share will be displayed in the right frame.
 In the example shown in Figure 10.1c, */mnt/data* has one folder named images.
 The user can now copy files to and from the share.

 **Figure 10.1b: Connect to Server Dialogue**